-- Zooming HyperNova (name used in the now-closed LEGO Legends of Chima Online)
+- Zooming HyperNova (LEGO Legends of Chima Online username)

 The SuperGeniusCreator era

-Legos , and by they had become my favorite toy and my biggest interest.
 I started playing the Free to Play part of LEGO Universe around mid-to-late , and it became my favorite game.
-In this game, Free-to-Play-ers could only choose character names using 3 predetermined sets of words.
-Confident (probably a bit too confident) in my building skills, I chose the words “Super”, “Genius”, and “Creator”… and so SuperGeniusCreator was my name.
+In this game, Free-to-Play-ers could only choose character names using a combination of words from 3 preset lists.
+Overconfident in my building skills, I ended up choosing SuperGeniusCreator, which became my first online name.

-On , I decided to create my first YouTube channel, SuperGeniusCreator, to upload LEGO-related content.
+On , I created my first YouTube channel, SuperGeniusCreator, to upload LEGO-related content.
 It actually wasn’t the first time I had been in a LEGO-related YouTube video, though.
 That would be this.
-But anyway, I started uploading poor-quality recordings of me playing LEGO Legends of Chima Online (and later LEGO Minifigures Online) to my new channel, as well as some brickfilms I had made.
+But anyway, I started uploading poor-quality recordings of me playing LEGO Legends of Chima Online (and later LEGO Minifigures Online) to my channel, as well as some brickfilms I had made.

-In I recorded and released the first episode of LEGO GoofEbay, a series more than inspired by the dead (at the time) On Ebay Today series on The TTV Channel.
-LEGO GoofEbay is notable in that it was the first time I spoke in any of my videos.
+In I recorded and released the first episode of LEGO GoofEbay, a series more than a little inspired by the On Ebay Today series on The TTV Channel.
+LEGO GoofEbay was the first time I spoke in any of my videos.

 The SuperGeniusZeb era

-I mentioned earlier that my interests began to shift in .
-But to what were they shifting?
-Well, it was none other than a game I started playing around : Minecraft.
+In , my primary interest began to shift from LEGO to a game I started playing around : Minecraft.
 Minecraft: Java Edition, to be specific, but of course nobody used that subtitle back then because Minecraft (Bedrock) was still just Pocket Edition, and Pocket Edition didn’t even have fire yet.
-The latest version of Minecraft that was out at the time was the 1.5.1 update, and it was in this version and in that month that I first created and played on the world that would become the one I played on in SuperGeniusZeb Plays Minecraft.

-But in , I decided to start a second YouTube channel for Minecraft content.
-I had been inspired by the survival let’s play series of various Minecraft YouTubers, and I realized that I had never really had a normal survival singleplayer world… I had always played on servers or custom maps.
-I also wanted to gain experience in video production, both on the recording and editing sides.
-I decided to kill three birds with one stone and make a let’s play series of me playing on a survival singleplayer world.
-The channel was created on , and I named it SuperGeniusZeb, after my username in the game.
-The first video uploaded was the first episode of SuperGeniusZeb Plays Minecraft, which was recorded on and uploaded on .
+In , I decided to start a second YouTube channel for Minecraft content.
+I had been inspired by the survival let’s play series of various Minecraft YouTubers, and I realized that I had never had a normal survival singleplayer world; I had always played on servers or custom maps.
+Simultaneously, I wanted to gain video production experience.
+So I killed two birds with one stone by starting a let’s play series of me playing on a survival singleplayer world.

-I remembered the old demo world, and despite several losses of data on my computer (most of which were my own fault), I had managed to not delete the world, so I decided to use that as my let’s play world, and to start out playing on 1.5.2, rather than the latest version, so as to get a feel for what it would have been like if I had started playing regularly on the world back in .
+While preparing to make the series, I remembered the old demo world.
+Despite several data losses on my computer (most of which were my fault), I had managed to hold on to world, so I decided to use it as my let’s play world.
+I also decided to start out the series by playing on 1.5.2 rather than the latest version, because I wanted to get a feel for what it would have been like if I had started playing regularly on the world back in .

-The SuperGeniusZeb channel ended up becoming where most of my new content was uploaded, and while I can’t say that the early videos on the channel were that good, they were definitely a step-up from a lot of the much older SuperGeniusCreator channel content, and they helped me learn and slowly get better at making videos.
+The SuperGeniusZeb channel ended up becoming where most of my new content was uploaded, and while I can’t say that the early videos on the channel were that good, they were definitely a step-up from a lot of the much older SuperGeniusCreator channel content, and through experience I gradually got better at making videos.

 Around the same time, I started working on my first Minecraft mod: Colore.
-This mod gave me a lot of good experience in coding, and I hope to make more and better coding projects in the future.
-When I was ready to release the mod, I realized I needed a place to showcase it outside of my channel, and I decided to create SuperGeniusZeb.com, which was officially launched on alongside the first release of Colore.
+Coding this mod gave me a lot of good experience in Java development.
+When I was ready to release the mod, I realized I needed a place to showcase it outside of my channel.
+I decided to create SuperGeniusZeb.com, which was officially launched on alongside the first release of Colore.

-Later, on , I launched a website for my LEGO channel: SuperGeniusCreator.com.
-I ended up not using the site much, however… much like the channel.
-I uploaded a few of my LEGO MOCs (My Own Creations) to the site, but that was about it.
-I later realized that, while having 2 YouTube channels for organization/separation of content makes sense, having 2 separate websites for the same person running those 2 channels did not, so I decided to shut down SuperGeniusCreator.com and move its content onto SuperGeniusZeb.com, making that site my main site for all of my content.
+On , I launched a website for my LEGO channel: SuperGeniusCreator.com.
+I uploaded a few of my LEGO MOCs (My Own Creations) to the site, but otherwise the site went unused.
+(By this point, the SuperGeniusCreator channel wasn’t being used much either.)
+I later realized that, while having 2 YouTube channels for organization/separation of content might make sense, having 2 separate websites for the same person running those 2 channels did not, so I decided to shut down SuperGeniusCreator.com and move its content onto SuperGeniusZeb.com, making it my main site for all of my content.

-By that point I had also expanded the content of the SuperGeniusZeb channel from Minecraft to sandbox videogames to just videogames in general.
-I originally considered making a 3rd channel for non-Minecraft gaming content, but seeing as that most gaming YouTubers don’t do that, I decided that would be unnecessary and so I just changed the SuperGeniusZeb YouTube channel into a general gaming channel.
+By that point I had also expanded the content of the SuperGeniusZeb channel from Minecraft to gaming in general.
+I considered making a 3rd channel for non-Minecraft gaming content, but noticing that most gaming YouTubers don’t do that, I (wisely, in hindsight) decided that would be unnecessary.

 The Zebulan era